jsanyi/php-viaeval/README.md

-# Evil Eval PHP 8
+# ViaEval PHP5 - PHP8
-PHP extension to disable the `eval` language construct in PHP8
+PHP extension to disable the `eval` language construct in PHP5-PHP8

+## Modifications by Sandor Jager
+- Functionally merged with https://github.com/mk-j/PHP_diseval_extension/tree/master so it also supports PHP5-PHP7
+- Added ini parameters to be used in multi-user hosting environments
+  - viaeval.disable_eval can be used to bail out on eval() call
+  - viaeval.monitor_eval can be used to log a warning on an eval() while calls are not disabled
+  - parameters can be set in system or perdir scope, but not in user scope (aka ini_set())
+- Added file or folder exclude support via viaeval.eval_exclude (as comma separated paths)
+- Removed info function

-## Reasons
+## Reasons (from original author)
 I got sick of hackers and others who trying to execute different PHP shells based on execution of eval.
 I can turn off dangerous functions through the php.ini, but I can't turn off the `eval` using standard methods.